gromacs/gromacs/docs/reference-manual/functions/free-energy-interactions.rst

    :math:`C_6^A=C_{12}^A=C_6^B=C_{12}^B=1`.

-In a free-energy calculation where particles grow out of nothing, or particles disappear, using the the simple linear interpolation of the Lennard-Jones and Coulomb potentials as described in :eq:`Equations %s <eqdVljdlambda>` and :eq:`%s <eqdVcoulombdlambda>` may lead to poor convergence.
+In a free-energy calculation where particles grow out of nothing, or particles disappear, using the simple linear interpolation of the Lennard-Jones and Coulomb potentials as described in :eq:`Equations %s <eqdVljdlambda>` and :eq:`%s <eqdVcoulombdlambda>` may lead to poor convergence.
 When the particles have nearly disappeared, or are close to